shrushtikhemnar2005/PLSQL-Cultural_and_Heritage_Management_System-Zensar/README.md

 # PLSQL-Cultural_and_Heritage_Management_System-Zensar
-# Cultural Heritage Management System
+# Cultural and Heritage Management System
 ## About Me
 Hello!
 I am Shrushti Khemnar, a third-year *Computer Engineering* student at *AVCOE College*.